 I think we all have certain flavors and sweet treats that we love to eat at different times of the year.
-In the summer, desserts often center around berries and peaches, and autumn makes us crave apples and pumpkin and warm spices.
-Christmastime brings visions of peppermint and eggnog, while red velvet just says Valentine’s Day, and St. Patrick’s Day is often equated with Irish cream-infused sweets.
+In the summer, desserts often center around berries and peaches, like Gluten Free No-Bake Peach Cheesecake Bars.
+Autumn makes us crave apples and warm spices, and for me, especially my Individual Crustless Pumpkin Pies.
+Christmastime brings visions of peppermint and eggnog desserts, while red velvet just says Valentine’s Day, and St. Patrick’s Day is often equated with Irish cream-infused sweets, which I’m happy to drown in Five-Minute Bailey’s Fudge Sauce.
 Then when spring arrives, it’s lemon and strawberries.

-And for me… carrot cake!
-I’ve been dying to make a gluten free carrot cake.
+Alas, no more bakery carrot cake for me, due to my gluten allergy, so I’ve been dying to make a gluten free carrot cake.
 One problem.
 Well, two, actually.

-The first is that carrot cake isn’t the most popular flavor in my house, but I am not sure I would be willing to part with it and send it off to work with The Hubby to give away to people I don’t even know.
-Yes, I’m selfish like that.
-I’d probably end up eating the entire thing.
+The first is that carrot cake isn’t the most popular flavor in my house, but clearly there’s a good chance I’d end up eating the entire thing.
 So I figured I’d make cupcakes based on this Flourless Carrot Cake from Diethood.
 At least then I could portion it out a little at a time, instead of sitting down with the whole cake.

 Then I thought about the Deep Dish Hot Fudge Brownies for Two and Deep Dish Chocolate Chip Cookies for Two that I had made, and I knew what I had to do.
-A little math, a little mixing (plus the addition of raisins and walnuts because I like “stuff” in my carrot cake), and voila – Gluten-Free Deep Dish Carrot Cake for Two!
+A little math, a little mixing (plus the addition of raisins and walnuts because I like “stuff” in my carrot cake), and voila – two little gluten free carrot cakes!

 Carrots + Greek yogurt = LUNCH!
 Am I right?